Tonlim/scrambler/README.md

 ### Drow word rules
 - A word consists of letters taken from the [Phoenician](https://en.wikipedia.org/wiki/Paleo-Hebrew_alphabet), [Greek](https://en.wikipedia.org/wiki/Greek_alphabet), and [Elder Futhark(Runic)](https://en.wikipedia.org/wiki/Elder_Futhark) alphabets.
 - A word has similar length as its English translation.
 To be precise, the length of a word ranges from half the English length to double the English length.
-If rounding is needed, round towards the extremes: towards 0 for the lower bound and towards infinity for the upper bound.
+If rounding is needed, round towards the extremes: towards 0 for the lower bound (but clamp to 1, of course) and towards infinity for the upper bound.
 - The same letter cannot appear more than two times consequently.

 ### Mapping tool